Your AI agent installs packages.

 If you vibe code, this is the safety net your workflow is missing.

-The MCP server (0.8.0) lets the agent consult the policy engine — point Claude Code, Cursor, Windsurf, or Cline at it and add the agent rule, and check_package is called before any install is suggested.
+The MCP server (0.8.0) lets the agent consult the policy engine — point Claude Code, Codex, Cursor, Windsurf, or Cline at it and add the agent rule, and check_package is called before any install is suggested.

 Works with every AI tool that suggests or runs installs